 By 600M36, nearly all of the primary cities had at least one major cathedral, and all of the nobility had been brought in to the faith.
 Oftentimes Lyubov’s political structure wavered; her belief in the True Faith did not.
 At the head of Lyubov Orthodoxy stands the Patriarch, who serves many of the same functions as the Ecclesiarch.
 The first Patriarch was Ilya Belafustus Pascov, who left behind his name when he ascended to become Menachem the First (since that day, three other Patriarchs in history have taken the name Menachem, to follow in his path of unification and rebirth).
 Menachem the First proclaimed that each provincial lord would assist him in appointing two Lectors and an Archlector in each of their respective provinces.
 Beneath the Lectors stand a variety of lesser priests and scribes, scattered across the country and through the major cities.
 The Orthodoxy makes quiet efforts to elevate Lyubov’s spiritual leaders over the Lords of the Duma, increasing the power of the Orthodox Patriarch.

-In Lyubov’s current political climate, the Orthodoxy hopes to establish a strong clerical rule.
-There are those in Lyubov who would gladly transfer power from the Tsar to the Patriarch, but the Patriarch has discouraged such talk as he has no desire to provoke the Tsar with whom the clerical establishment has enjoyed a convivial relationship since the Liberation.
+In Lyubov’s current political climate, some priests within the Orthodoxy hope to establish a strong clerical rule.
+There are those in Lyubov who would gladly transfer power from the Tsar to the Patriarch, but the Patriarch has discouraged such talk as he has no desire to provoke the Tsar with whom the clerical establishment enjoys a convivial relationship since the Liberation.
 The Orthodoxy has funded the construction of majestic houses of worship and academies patterned after Imperial ecclesiarchal architectural advances.
 Academies play a tremendous role in their greatest service, apart from their purely is providing rudimentary education to peasant and nobleman alike.
 In addition, academies still record and chronicle all the major historical events in the life of the Lyubov people – both muzhik and boyar.
 Lyubov scribes have translated famous and influential works of literature into Lyubov, and spread knowledge of various theological, historical and literary works.
 Even today, records in Lyubov’s academies provide the most concrete information on history of both Lyubov, Orthodoxy and the Imperium, unedited and undamaged by time.

 The Old Ways